santi1s/Big-Data/Analytics/Data-Lake-Store/Access-Control-Overview.md

 | User Access Administrator | Add and Remove Roles | Governed by ACL | The User Access Administrator role can manage RBAC user access to accounts.
 The UAA role can be assigned any access to the data using ACLs. |

 ## Custom Roles
-RBAC roles are all built out of a set of Actions, that grant any user assigned that role the ability to take those actions.
+RBAC roles are all built out of a set of Actions that grant any user assigned that role the ability to take those actions.
 Custom roles do not come up frequently on ADLS cases, so this knowledge is helpful, but not critical.
 For more information on building custom roles, go here: [Custom Roles Documentation](https://docs.microsoft.com/en-us/azure/role-based-access-control/custom-roles
 )